(Updated May 15, 2020)

 Monsanto’s Roundup herbicide is the most applied weed-killer in the world.
-It is predominately made with glyphosate, the most-used agricultural chemical ever.
+It is predominantly made with glyphosate, the most-used agricultural chemical ever.
 Nearly 300 million pounds of glyphosate are used on crops worldwide each year.

 Roundup has been linked to lymphatic cancers like non-Hodgkin’s lymphoma among agricultural laborers and gardeners.
-It has resulted in more than 1,100 lawsuits in federal and state courts over the herbicide.
+Monsanto faces thousands of lawsuits in federal and state courts over the herbicide.
 Three cases have gone to trial, with juries returning verdicts of $289 million, $80 million, and $2 billion against Monsanto.

 Monsanto’s History Includes Agent Orange and GMOs

 Monsanto started selling glyphosate in the 1970s.
 Its popularity, however, emerged alongside the introduction of genetically modified crops (GMOs) in the late 1990s, which were designed to resist glyphosate.
 Through these “Roundup Ready” seeds, Monsanto has been able to control the agricultural industry, cementing glyphosate within the larger GMO debate.

 The company faces critics and lawsuits worldwide.
 In 2013, annual March Against Monsanto events started to protest glyphosate and GMOs—400 marches across 40 countries happened for the 2015 event alone, and the event continues to draw crowds each year.
 Monsanto has repeatedly been named one of the world’s most-hated companies.

 Glyphosate is More Common Now than Ever Before

 Glyphosate is an herbicide that targets a particular enzyme that is responsible for plant growth.
 Monsanto’s genetically modified seeds are resistant to its effects, causing only the weeds to die in its wake.
 They allege that the chemical is safe because this enzyme is only found in plants—not in humans nor animals.

 Because the chemical has been used widely for 40 years, though, it has led to the creation of glyphosate-resistant superweeds.
-To date, as many has 263 glyphosate-resistant species have been reported around the world.
+To date, as many as 317 glyphosate-resistant species have been reported around the world.
 In order to kill these unwanted plants, even stronger herbicides must be used on crops.

 93% of People May Have Glyphosate in their Bodies